merneo/arch-linux/wiki/01-PRE-INSTALLATION.md

 ### Step 4: Enable Swap (if created)

+The [swap partition](https://wiki.archlinux.org/title/Swap) provides virtual memory.
+The `mkswap` command initializes a Linux swap area on a device, and `swapon` enables devices for paging and swapping.

 ```bash
 mkswap /dev/sdX3
 swapon /dev/sdX3
 ```

 ### Step 5: Verify Mounts

+The `lsblk -f` command lists block devices, their filesystems, labels, UUIDs, and mountpoints.
+This is essential for verifying that all partitions are correctly mounted.
+Refer to the [ArchWiki on lsblk](https://wiki.archlinux.org/title/Lsblk) for more details.

 ```bash
 lsblk -f